jnozzi/cocoadev.com/markdown/MethodSwizzling.md

 Hurrah!
 It works!
 I have also checked it by swizzling the init method of [[NSObject (successfully).

--- General/KritTer
+-- KritTer

 ----
 Indeed it does... but I wonder what difference it makes that you not only swap the IMP pointers in your implementation, but also the method_types... it seems to not make a difference.
 Anybody know of a case where this matters?

--- General/IgotiMac & General/AspectCocoa
+-- IgotiMac & AspectCocoa

 ----

 Hmmm, this works partly.
-I also tried to swizzle the init method of General/NSObject.
-Somehow the altInit I provided only gets called when an instance of General/NSObject is created.
-It definitely is NOT called for things like myString = General/[NSString stringWithString:@"test"];
+I also tried to swizzle the init method of NSObject.
+Somehow the altInit I provided only gets called when an instance of NSObject is created.
+It definitely is NOT called for things like myString = [NSString stringWithString:@"test"];

 This got me puzzled.
 I'm using GCC v3.3 and didn't have a chance yet to try with older versions.
 If anyone else has experience using these features I'd be interested in any information on this subject.